rschmaelzle/rs102/chapters/en/chapter3.md

 <exercise id="7" title="Reactance Theory">

 ### Video
-<center><iframe width="560" height="315" src="https://www.youtube.com/embed/ToDo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/nsTNpL_vb14" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
 <p></p>

 ### Quiz
-Mark Twain gave the following example: "Adam was but human—this explains it all.
+Mark Twain gave the following example: "Adam was but human — this explains it all.
 He did not want the apple for the apple's sake, he wanted it only because it was forbidden.
 The mistake was in not forbidding the serpent; then he would have eaten the serpent."
 (Twain, 1893/1996, p.
 27).
 This example illustrates that:
 <choice>
 <opt  correct="true" text="People using reverse psychology can play on reactance, attempting to influence someone to choose the opposite of what they request."></opt>
 <opt text="Eve ate the apple because she observed Adam's reactance (i.e. a combination of social learning and reactance theory)."></opt>